Original Air Date: December 25, 1959

 The Twilight Zone Trivia:

-- This story was previously featured in an episode of Tales of Tomorrow, a science fiction anthology show that ran from 1951-1953.
-The series covered such stories as Frankenstein starring Lon Chaney Jr., 20,000 Leagues Under the Sea starring Thomas Mitchell as Captain Nemo, and many others.
-Rod Serling was a contributed to
+- This story was previously featured in an episode of Tales of Tomorrow, a live science fiction anthology show that ran on ABC from 1951-1953 totaling 85 episodes typically running for thirty minutes each.
+The series featured such episodes as Frankenstein starring Lon Chaney Jr., 20,000 Leagues Under the Sea starring Thomas Mitchell as Captain Nemo, and many others.
+The show drew top-billed talent during its run including Paul Newman, James Dean, Boris Karloff, Leslie Nielsen, and many others.
+Rod Serling submitted a script about time travel to the show but it was never made into an episode.

-- Buck Houghton initially selected the short story on which this episode is based.
-He described it in a phone call to Rod Serling.
+- Buck Houghton initially selected the short story “What You Need” for an episode of The Twilight Zone.
+He described it in a phone call to Rod Serling who then purchased the rights.
+The story initially came to Buck Houghton via the standard process in the story department.

-- The original short story “What You Need” appeared in a collection of Lewis Padgett’s stories called Line of Tomorrow.
-It initially was published in the October 1945 issue of Astounding Science Fiction.
+- The original short story “What You Need” appeared in a collection of Lewis Padgett’s stories called Line of Tomorrow (1954).
+It was initially published in the October 1945 issue of Astounding Science Fiction.

 - Writer Henry Kuttner was a literary influence on early Twilight Zone writers like Ray Bradbury and Richard Matheson.
 Bradbury compiled a compendium of Kuttner’s short works in 1975, and Matheson dedicated his most famous novel I Am Legend to Kuttner.

 - During the scene in Mr. Renard’s hotel room a bellhop brings him a newspaper.
 Renard then opens it and spreads it out on the floor.
-The movement is quick, but the front page of the newspaper is visible, indicating that it is the same “Daily Chronicle” front page used in another Twilight Zone episode, “Time Enough at Last“.
+The movement is quick, but the front page of the newspaper is visible, indicating that it is the same “Daily Chronicle” front page used in other Twilight Zone episodes, “Time Enough at Last“.
 The headline reads “H-Bomb Capable of Total Destruction.”
-Once Renard opens the paper and looks at the racing page, several in-jokes are apparent in the names of the listed jockeys, which include “Serling”, “Clemens” (referencing director of photography George Clemens), “Houghton” (referencing producer Buck Houghton), “Butler” (referencing set decorator Rudy Butler) and “Denault” (referencing assistant director Edward Denault).
+Once Renard opens the paper and looks at the racing page, several Cayuga Productions in-jokes are apparent in the names of the listed jockeys, including “Serling” (referencing series creator Rod Serling), “Clemens” (referencing director of photography George Clemens), “Houghton” (referencing producer Buck Houghton), “Butler” (referencing set decorator Rudy Butler) and “Denault” (referencing assistant director Edward Denault), as well as several others.
+Funnily enough, the odds on “Serling” are only 7-2.
+The horse that Fred Renard winds up betting on is “Staunch Soldier” whose jockey is listed as Denault.

 Click here to return to my survey of The Twilight Zone series.